-UIC provides a limited reserve of waivers to the UIC Graduate College, which are awarded to programs in three ways: allocated per semester, for students who have won individual internal and external fellowships, and for students selected for external training grants by programs.
+UIC provides a limited reserve of Board of Trustees (BOT) waivers to the UIC Graduate College, which are awarded to programs in three ways: allocated per semester, for students who have won individual internal and external fellowships, and for students selected for external training grants by programs.
 (These are distinct from the tuition-and-fee waivers allocated with assistantships.)
 Students who are interested in receiving a waiver must speak to the director of graduate studies for their program.
 All waivers are requested by the academic program and conveyed to the Graduate College, not by the student.
-In general, a student holding a waiver must be registered full time, being at least 12 credits in the fall and spring and 6 credits in the summer.
+A student holding a BOT waiver must fulfill certain registration requirements.
 The student must also be in good standing.
-Tuition, the service fee, the health service fee, a portion of the health insurance fee, the library and information technology assessment, and the academic facilities maintenance fund assessment are waived as well as the differential when assessed; the health insurance fee and other fees are the student’s responsibility.
-Part-time waivers are available to those in specific programs designated by the Graduate College.
+Tuition, the service fee, the health service fee, a portion of the health insurance fee, the library and information technology assessment, and the academic facilities maintenance fund assessment are waived as well as any differential tuition when assessed; the remainder of the health insurance fee and other fees are the student’s responsibility.
+Part-time BOT waivers are available to those in specific programs designated by the Graduate College.

-Registration Requirements Students with a waiver must register for at least 12 hours per semester (6 in the summer term).
-If a student drops below 12 hours of registration at any time during the semester (or 6 hours in the summer term) the waiver is rescinded and the student is billed the tuition, service fee, health service fee, library and information technology assessment, the academic facilities maintenance fund assessment, and the differential when assessed.
+Registration Requirements Students with a BOT waiver must register for at least 12 hours per semester (6 in the summer term).
+If a student drops below 12 hours of registration at any time during the semester (or 6 hours in the summer term), the waiver is rescinded and the student is billed the tuition, service fee, health service fee, library and information technology assessment, the academic facilities maintenance fund assessment, and the differential when assessed.
 Students who hold a BOT waiver due to having received a fellowship or being put on a training grant need to consult with the Graduate College if they wish to hold any sort of assistantship while on the fellowship, and the Graduate College reserves the right to refuse the request or rescind the BOT waiver.
 Students who hold a departmental allocated BOT waiver are not permitted to simultaneously hold any sort of assistantship, but may accept part-time employment, not to exceed twenty hours a week, within the University.

 Other Sources of Financial Aid